-Last weekend Atlanta had our first snow of the winter!
-I know a lot of southerners don’t love the snow but I feel like snow days here are few and far between so I cherish each cold white day we get.
-I put the pups in their winter sweaters (which you can see here on Instagram) and we trotted outside to play in the snow a little bit.
+Last weekend we had our first snow of the winter!
+I put the pups in their winter sweaters (which you can see on Instagram) and we trotted outside to play in the snow a little bit.
 They weren’t really fans but at least I can say I tried. 😉

 When we got back inside I knew I was going to cook up a pot of my spicy vegetarian chili.
 There’s just nothing quiet like chili on a cold winter night.
 This chili is one of my go-to favorites around here because it makes enough for at least 6 and since it’s only the two of us here it’ll make dinner for 3 nights.
 I usually make it on a Sunday because that means I don’t have to fret about dinner on Monday night after what is always a hectic day.

 There are two main ways to make this a vegetarian chili and I regularly do them both.
 The first (the way I did it for this post) is to use meatless crumbles in place of the ground beef.
 I prefer to use Gardein Meatless Ground but you can use any sort of beef-substitute crumble.
 Gardein is just the best-tasting one I’ve found so far; I regularly use it in tacos/nachos, chili, burgers, etc. The other way to make this vegetarian is to use 1 cup of red quinoa.
 You can actually use any color quinoa but I prefer the red so it blends in with the color of the tomatoes and the kidney beans in the spicy vegetarian chili.